Skip to main content

 Optional

 How to match either color or colour: colou?r.
 July or Jul: July?.
 January or Jan: Jan(uary)?.
-Note that the expression inside the parenthesis could be more complex, but here it used for simple grouping for the optional.
+Note that the expression inside the parenthesis could be more complex, but here it is used for simple grouping for the optional.

 Repetition